diegomarquez/game-builder/README.md

 - Organization, Recycling and Destruction
     * Cleanup of pools
+        - Handled by reclaimer.js ?
     * Bundles of pool setups
+        - After doing this refactor all examples to use bundles

 - Write a README.md for each example
     * Delegates